 And the morning ritual that some innkeepers practice, which seemed to involve incense burning and prayers.
 I missed the chance to learn about that, because I was simply too tired.

 At the edge of Annapurna Sanctuary lies Chomrong, a large Gurung village that begins at the top of a hill and meanders in a sprawl of guesthouses, shops, and cafes all the way down the valley.

 Wait, did you say cafes?
 Inside Annapurna Conservation Zone?

 I reckon that Chomrong was probably already a market centre in the Annapurnas even without the trekking.
 The slopes of the valleys are well-farmed, and a significant part beyond it as well.

-But since it was the last regularly inhabited settlement before the sanctuary precincts begin, naturally it became a congregation point for trekkers heading to the base camp as well.
-All the trekking routes would pass through here, because the way into Annapurna sanctuary was across a river gorge, via a long, slender cable bridge.
+But since Chomrong is also the last regularly inhabited settlement before the sanctuary precincts begin, naturally it became a congregation point for trekkers heading to the base camp as well.
+All the trekking routes would pass through here, because the way into Annapurna Sanctuary was across a river gorge at the edge of the village, via a long, slender cable bridge.

-So - I think even more so than in Ghorepani - there are businesses here that cater for the foreign trekkers.
+So, and I think even more so than in Ghorepani, there are businesses here that cater for the foreign trekkers.

-In fact, even as far back as Ghorepani and all through the stopping points through Tadapani, you could see signs advertising organic coffee and baked goods in Chomrong and Ghandruk.
+In fact, even as far back as Ghorepani and in all the stopping points through Tadapani, there are signs advertising organic coffee and baked goods in Chomrong and Ghandruk.
 I don't have to mention that Chomrong would also have bakeries - and of course they would be German!
-(What is the difference between German and other kinds of bakeries, anyway??)

 My inn even offers hot pizza, although not in the off season.
 That's the caveat of trekking the Annapurnas in the monsoon - the more 'foreign' offerings are more likely to be available only during peak periods.